xvxx/vscode-ldpl/README.md

 for the [LDPL 19 Standard Revision 4](https://ldpl.gitbook.io/reference/).
 It has since been extended by the LDPL Community.
 You are welcome to contribute anytime you want!

+## License

+This extension is released under the MIT License.